BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 In addition, dCBOR decoders:

-&nbsp;5\.
-MUST validate and return errors for any encoded CBOR that is not conformant to any part of this specification.
+5. MUST reject any variable length integers that are not encoded in the shortest form possible.
+{:start="5"}
+6. MUST reject any floating-point values that are not encoded in the shortest form that preserves the value.
+{:start="6"}
+7. MUST reject any indefinite-length arrays or maps.
+{:start="7"}
+8. MUST reject any maps whose keys are not sorted in bytewise lexicographic order of their deterministic encodings.
+{:start="8"}

 ## Duplicate Map Keys

 Standard CBOR {{-CBOR}} defines maps with duplicate keys as invalid, but leaves how to handle such cases to the implementor (§2.2, §3.1, §5.4, §5.6).

-dCBOR codecs:
+dCBOR encoders:

 1. MUST NOT emit CBOR that contains duplicate map keys.

+dCBOR decoders:

 2. MUST reject encoded maps with duplicate keys.
+{:start="2"}

 ## Numeric Reduction

 dCBOR codecs that support floating point numbers (CBOR major type 7):

+1. MUST support floating point {{IEEE754}} binary16 as the most-preferred encoding for floating point values, followed by binary32, then binary64.

+dCBOR encoders that support floating point numbers:

-1. MUST reduce floating point values with no fractional part to the shortest integer encoding that can accurately represent it.
+2. MUST reduce floating point values with no fractional part to the shortest integer encoding that can accurately represent them.
+{:start="2"}

-2. MUST reduce floating point values with a non-zero fractional part to the shortest floating point encoding that can accurately represent it.
+3. MUST reduce floating point values with a non-zero fractional part to the shortest floating point encoding that can accurately represent them.
-3. MUST support floating point {{IEEE754}} binary16 as the most-preferred encoding for floating point values, followed by binary32, then binary64.
+{:start="3"}

+dCBOR decoders that support floating point numbers:

+4. MUST reject any encoded floating point values that are not encoded as the shortest encoding that can accurately represent them.
+{:start="4"}

-This practice still produces well-formed CBOR according to the standard, and all existing generic decoders will be able to read it.
+The above rules still produce well-formed CBOR according to the standard, and all existing generic decoders will be able to read it.
 It does exclude a map such as the following from being validated as dCBOR, even though it would be allowed in standard CBOR because:

 * `10.0` is an invalid numeric value in dCBOR, and
 * using the unsigned integer value `10` more than once as a map key is not allowed.